 About Substrate Games

-Founded in 2015 by Will Schneller and Dr. Eve Wurtele, Substrate Games is on a mission to use emerging technologies and beautiful design to make difficult science concepts approachable and enjoyable.
+Founded in 2015 by Will Schneller and Dr. Eve Wurtele, Substrate Interactive is on a mission to use emerging technologies and beautiful design to make difficult science concepts approachable and enjoyable.

 Mol Chemistry Credits